yosuzuk/react-playground/notes.md

+# Notes

+## Libraries

+### React

+...

+### Redux

+Pro:

+- more predictable code
+- deterministic view renders
+- deterministic state reproduction
+- transactional state model and updates
+- isolating state management from side effects (user input, network I/O)
+- access to the entire state at any given moment (not distributed)
+- access to a state history
+- easy testability
+- easy undo/redo
+- eliminates timing dependency bugs
+- helps to keep the view as dumb as possible
+- tool support for time travel debugging
+- tool support for state import/export
+- tool support for unit test generation based on state transitions
+- tool support for state tracking on failures

+Cons:

+- writing more code than in other solutions (e.g. compared to MobX)
+- requires some caution to avoid direct mutation on the state (if used without immutable.js)
+- no best practices for writing composable Redux applications (it's made for one and only one store in mind)
+- container components depending on Redux are not reusable by default
+- big change in coding style for people that are unfamiliar with functional programming concepts

+### MobX

+Pro:

+- controlled mutation
+- intelligent change detection
+- performance gain due to minimized reaction
+- unobtrusive
+- easily integratable into existing applications
+- tool support for change analysis
+- less code than flux implementations

+Cons:

+- less predictable than flux implementations

-## React
+## Terminology

+### Components

 - "presentational components" are concerned with how things look (markup, styles)
 - "container components" are concerned with how things work (data fetching, state updates)
-- "higher-order components" are functions that take a component and return a new component
+- "higher-order components" (HOCs) are functions that take a component and return a new decorated component

-## Flux (Redux)
+- "functional stateless components" are functions that have no state and return the same markup given the same props

+### Basic parts of Flux

 - "actions" describe the fact that something happened
 - "actions" represent the facts about "what happened"
+- "actions" are plain objects containing an action type and optionally some payload
+- "action types" are string constants used to identify actions
+- "dispatcher" is an emitter for new new actions
+- "stores" hold and manage data according to actions that are dispatched
+- "stores" have the update logic for your data
+- "stores" notify changes
+- "views" display data to the end user
+- "views" subscribe to stores and update the UI when data change

+### The case for Redux

+- "store" is the single source of truth regarding state
+- "store" holds the entire state tree
+- "store" uses a composition of reducers to compute state changes
 - "reducers" describe how the application's state changes in response to actions
-- "reducers" update the state according to actions
+- "reducers" are pure functions that take the old state, an action and compute a new state
-- "reducers" compute the next state
+- "reducers" can delegate state subsets to other reducers
-- "root reducer" combines the output of multiple reducers into a single state tree
+- "root reducer" combines the output of all reducers to a complete state tree

-- "store" passes the current state tree and any dispatched action to the root reducer
-- "store" saves the complete state tree returned by the root reducer
+### Miscellaneous

+- "action creators" are factory functions used to build actions
+- "epics" are functions that take a stream of actions and return a stream of actions

+### Abbreviations

+- HOC = Higher-Order Component
+- FSA = Flux Standard Action

-### Rules
+## Rules

 - reducers should be pure
 - reducers should NOT mutate arguments
 - reducers should NOT perform side effects like API calls and routing transitions
 - reducers should NOT call non-pure functions, e.g. Date.now(), Math.random()
 - reducers should return the previous state for unknown actions
-- a Redux application has only a single store
+- reducer state should always be serializable
+- reducer state should not contain functions
 - only container components should subscribe to the redux state
 - only container components should dispatch actions
 - presentational components should read their data from props only
+- selectors should be deterministic and free of side-effects
+- selectors should only operate on state and constants

-### Patterns
+## Patterns

 - strict unidirectional data flow
 - reducer composition (a way to split the reducers into separate files)
+- Ducks (proposal for Redux reducer bundles)

-### Best practices
+## Best practices

+General:

+- structure code by domain and feature instead of type

+React:

+- separate smart and dumb components (container components vs functional stateless components)

+Redux:

-- check out [Flux Standard Action](https://github.com/acdlite/flux-standard-action) for recommendations on how actions could be constructed
+- check out [Flux Standard Action](https://github.com/acdlite/flux-standard-action) (FSA) for recommendations on how actions could be constructed
 - actions should be the ONLY source of information for the store
 - keep the data separate from the UI state
 - keep presentational components separate from container components
 - keep your state as normalized as possible, without any nesting
+- use action creators to decouple action logic from dispatch callers
+- use selectors for calculated state and decoupling

-### Naming conventions
+## Naming conventions

+React:

 - Upper camel case for component file names
 - Upper camel case for named default exports in component files.

-- file name "index" for entry points and composition roots (e.g. root reducer)
+Redux:

+- action name: <NOUN>_<VERB>
+- action creator name: <verb><Noun>
+- selector name: get<Noun>
-- naming composable reducers after their corresponding state property
+- name composable reducers by their corresponding state property

 ## Development workflow